Characters of the StarCraft series: Merchandise

-The first series of the collectable statues.
+The first series of the collectable statues, from left to right: a terran firebat, a zerg hydralisk, and Tassadar.

 The characters of StarCraft have been popular enough to inspire the creation of several collectable statues and toys.
 The first series of statues was released by ToyCom in 2003, consisting of a firebat with markings similar to some original StarCraft concept art for the firebat, a hydralisk, and one of Tassadar with a ceremonial sword, which is also seen in concept art for the original game.
 A series of toys were also made available in 1998, featuring two variations of the marine, another hydralisk, and a Protoss zealot.
 In addition, 1/30 scale model kits for the marine and hydralisk were released in 1999 by Academy Hobby Model Kits.

 A second series of collectible statues, which included Infested Kerrigan, Zeratul, and a Terran ghost, was in development but appears to have been cancelled.
 However, upon announcement of StarCraft II in 2007, Blizzard released a new collectible statue depicting Wings of Liberty mascot character Tychus Findlay.